cmames/CoreRoute/docs/README.md

     yarn install
     ```

+3.  **Lint the code with ESLint (before build):**

+    CoreRoute includes ESLint for code linting and maintaining code quality. **Before building, it's recommended to run ESLint to catch and fix any linting issues.** You can run the linting script using:

+    ```bash
+    npm run lint
+    # or if you use yarn:
+    yarn run lint
+    ```
+    This command will execute ESLint with the project's configuration.  **The build process also includes linting, ensuring that only code passing ESLint checks is built.**

+4.  **Run tests (recommended before build):**

+    CoreRoute is equipped with unit tests to ensure the stability and correctness of the library. **It's highly recommended to run the tests before building to verify that all functionalities are working as expected.** Use the following command to execute the test suite:

+    ```bash
+    npm test
+    # or if you use yarn:
+    yarn test
+    ```
+    This command will run the Jest test runner and execute all tests defined in the `test` directory. **Ensure all tests pass before proceeding with the build.**

-3.  **Build the TypeScript code:**
+5.  **Build the TypeScript code:**

-    To compile the TypeScript source code into JavaScript, run the build script defined in `package.json`:
+    Once you have passed the linting and tests, you can compile the TypeScript source code into JavaScript.
+Run the build script defined in `package.json`:

     ```bash
     npm run build